tulinn/pepperpaste/_posts/2019-09-07-lentil-soup.md

     4. Squeeze the lemon in and add the spices.
     5. Stir and serve!
 ---
-This traditional Turkish lentil soup is a winter go-to.
+This traditional Turkish lentil soup is a winter classic.